gnosischain/specs/shutter/low-level.md

     return version, chain_id, registry_address, index, nonce, is_registration

-def get_events(state, address):
+@dataclasses.dataclass
+class Event:
+    name: str
+    args: Any  # an object with attributes according to the event type

+def get_events(state: BeaconState, address: Address) -> Sequence[Event]:
     """Return a list of events emitted by the contract at `address` according to `state`.

     The list is in the order in which the events were emitted.
-Each event is represented by an object with the following properties:
-    - `name`: The name of the emitted event.
-    - `args`: The arguments of the event.
-    """"
+    """
     pass
 ```